 The purpose of the Professional Learning Grant (PLG) is to improve the quality of instruction in the early grade classrooms by providing preschool through third grade educators with ongoing, evidence-based professional learning opportunities and job-embedded coaching.
-Due to being part of the Early Learning Plan, the Professional Learning Grant must be included and uploaded into Utah Grants with the plan.
-In the Early Learning Plan, an LEA must include the type of professional learning opportunities the LEA plans to utilize, including comprehensive professional learning opportunities per the Professional Learning Standards and job-embedded coaching.
+The Professional Learning Grant application must be completed and uploaded into Utah Grants.
+In the Professional Learning Grant, an LEA must include the type of professional learning opportunities the LEA plans to utilize, including comprehensive professional learning opportunities per the Professional Learning Standards and job-embedded coaching.
 The plan must include how the LEA intends to connect professional learning to the LEA's Early Learning Plan goals and how the LEA intends to increase benchmark assessment scores and related outcomes through professional learning opportunities.
 An LEA must only use sustained, comprehensive professional learning opportunities that are evidence-based and focused.